Market Cap: 24h Vol: BTC: BTC Dom:

 The space is moving toward:

-• better investor protection
+• Better investor protection

-• smarter tokenomics
+• Smarter tokenomics

-• stronger project screening
+• Stronger project screening

-• clearer regulatory guidance
+• Clearer regulatory guidance

 IDOs keep giving builders and communities a way to launch together without needing permission from a central gatekeeper.
+As the tools improve and regulation catches up, IDOs are likely to remain a core part of how new crypto projects reach their audiences and build liquidity from day one.

 Advertise